fracpete/bootstrapp/README.md

 --deb
 	If enabled, a Debian .deb package is generated.
 Required tools: fakeroot, dpkg-deb

+--deb-snippet DEBIAN_SNIPPET
+	The custom Maven pom.xml snippet for generating a Debian package.

 --rpm
 	If enabled, a Redhat .rpm package is generated.

+--rpm-snippet RPM_SNIPPET
+	The custom Maven pom.xml snippet for generating a Redhat package.

 -l, --launch
 	If enabled, the supplied main class will get launched.